 Infection.
 Infection is always a risk with any operation.
 One study reported changes in the immune system for about 3 weeks after surgery, which indicated a greater risk for infection.
 Researchers recommended being very vigilant for signs of infection, including those in the pancreas and urinary tract.
-Doctors also recommend antibiotics, given before and after surgery.
+Doctors also recommend antibiotics before and after surgery.

 Nerve Damage.
 Patients often worry about neurological injuries, but the risk is actually very low.
 In general, nerve injury occurs in 1% of patients, with the risk highest in adults.
 If neurological damage occurs, it most often causes muscle weakness.
 Paralysis is very rare and can be prevented using monitoring techniques during the operation.
-Nearly all monitoring procedures use a so-called wake-up test, in which the patient is brought out of anesthesia during or at the end of the procedure and assessed for sensations to be sure no injury has occurred.
-One simple method is to wake patients up in the middle of their operations and ask them to wiggle their toes.
+Nearly all monitoring procedures use a wake-up test, in which the patient is brought out of anesthesia during or at the end of the procedure and assessed for sensations to be sure no injury has occurred.
+One simple method is to wake patients up in the middle of their operation and ask them to wiggle their toes.
 More sophisticated methods measure the electrical activity of the spinal cord.
 If the monitor indicates a fall in electrical response and possible injury, the surgeon makes adjustments to avoid further damage to the spinal cord.

 Pseudoarthrosis.
 If the fusion fails to heal, pseudoarthrosis, a painful condition in which a false joint develops at the site, may develop.
 In one study, teenagers who smoked and heavier adolescents (over 154 pounds) who had hyperkyphosis (hunchback) were at higher risk for this complication.
 The anterior approach may pose a higher risk for pseudoarthrosis.
-One study reported that pseudoarthrosis may be underdiagnosed, and rates may average 20% after surgery, therefore acting as a major contributor to post-surgery pain.
+One study reported that pseudoarthrosis may be underdiagnosed, and rates may average 20% after surgery, acting as a major contributor to post-surgery pain.

 Other Complications.
-Other problems can include, but are not limited to, the following:
+Other problems can include:

 - Hooks dislodging or a fused vertebra fracturing

-- Pancreatitis (inflammation of the pancreas) -- among adolescents, this complication tends to occur more often in those who are older or who have a lower body mass index.
+- Pancreatitis (inflammation of the pancreas) -- among adolescents, this complication tends to occur more often in those who are older or who have a lower body mass index

 - Intestinal obstruction